2 to 2.5 years part-time

 Your estimated FEE-HELP repayments

-- $* is the 2019 estimated tuition fee for a Master of Digital Learning Leadership (4 credit points) at Deakin
+- $* is the estimated full cost for a Master of Digital Learning Leadership (4 credit points), based on the 2023 fees.

 - is the annual FEE-HELP payment, based on your current salary